The latest updates on when Caribbean islands and Mexican resort areas plan to reopen—and what they’ll require of travelers upon arrival.

 Reopening date: Commercial travel to the islands resumed on July 1.
 By the end of the month’s first week, Southwest, JetBlue, Delta, United, and American are all scheduled to resume service to the country.

-Entry requirements/restrictions: negative Covid-19 test result (no older than 10 days, as of July 9), temperature screenings, and a completed electronic health declaration card are required of all incoming visitors.
+Entry requirements/restrictions: A negative Covid-19 test result (no older than 10 days, as of July 9), temperature screenings, and a completed electronic health declaration card are required of all incoming visitors.
 Hotels must follow enhanced cleaning protocols and social distancing measures, such as limiting the number of people in elevators and banning buffets.
 In restaurants, seating will be spread out.
 Shops and tours will have limited capacity and touchless transactions.
 Masks are required in most public places.

 For more information: Visit bahamas.com.